marknemm/FoodWeb/README.md

 ## Recommended VS Code Extensions

   - **Angular Essentials**: Pick the highest version.
-Provides a ton of necessary support for Angular development such as **Angular Language Service** for template intellisence.
+Provides a ton of necessary support for Angular development such as **Angular Language Service** for template intellisense.
   - **Docker**: Provides a Docker VS Code menu with a UI for viewing and interacting with docker entities (container, images, etc).
   - **PostgreSQL**: Pick the one with the highest rating.
 Provides a VS Code menu with a UI for establishing connections to databases.
   - **easy-redis**: Provides a VS Code explorer panel which contains a UI for establishing connections to Redis Server instances.